List of Coke Studio Pakistan episodes: Coke Studio Pakistan : Seasons Overview

-Episodes
+Coke Studio Pakistan : SEASONS

-Season 1 (2008)
+Season 1 (2008) : Produced by Rohail Hyatt

 The first season of Coke Studio began on 7 June 2008 and ended on 4 August 2008.
 The show was produced by The Coca-Cola Company and Rohail Hyatt.
 The production team included Rohail Hyatt as the executive producer along with Umber Hyatt being the producer of the show.
 Natasha De Souza and Naseer-ud-din Wasif served as production team members.

 Artists featuring in the show included, Rahat Fateh Ali Khan, Ali Azmat, Ali Zafar, Ustaad H. B Gullo, Saieen Tufail Ahmed, Strings, Sajid & Zeeshan, Saba & Selina and Mauj.
 The show also featured a house band which had some of the high-profile musicians in the country including, Omran Shafique on guitars, Kamran Zafar on bass guitars, Zeeshan Parwez on keyboards and turntables, Louis 'Gumby' Pinto on drums.
 Other members of the house band included, Saba Shabbir, Athar Sani and Selina Rashid on backing vocals along with Babar Khanna, Zulfiq 'Shazee' Ahmed Khan and The Abdul Latif Band on percussions.

 The first episode aired on 8 June, followed by the second episode on 29 June.
 The third episode was aired on all locals channels on 20 July and the show came to an end on 4 August, which also rebroadcast three songs, "Sar Kiye" by Strings, "Garaj Baras" by Ali Azmat featuring Rahat Fateh Ali Khan and "Allah Hu" by Tufail Ahmed and Ali Zafar, from the previous episodes.